DSA Helpline: 0333 1212 300

 - We can refer you on to someone else when appropriate and if you ask us to

-With your consent we collect statistical information from calls to support the work of the DSA and improve our information line service for future callers.
-This information will be kept anonymous.
+After which, some general themes of a call may be kept, but personal details are anonymised.
+We collect statistical information from calls to support the work of the DSA and improve our information line service for future callers and to help inform, our policy and campaigning work.
+Where a case study is referenced, all personal information will be kept anonymous.

 Exceptions to this policy are only made when there is a potential risk to the caller or others, or when required by law.
 This follows our Safeguarding Children and Vulnerable Adults Policy.

-All our information is recorded electronically using a system which complies with EU and UK Data Protection Laws.
+All our information is recorded electronically using a system which complies with EU and UK General Data Regulation laws.